pkunz96/Scraping-Demo/README.md

 In order to start querying, the client has to get an instance of IQueryBuilder<T> where T is the type ob objects to be queried.
 A datasource is supposed to return only objects of a type T whiche meet those criteria expressed in terms of predicates and constraints on attribues.

 A predicate is collection of constraints and nested predicates linked by a single logical connective.
-An object of type T is to be returned if and only if the overall predicate evaluates to true.
+An object of type T is to be returned if and only if the overall predicate specified for the query as a whole evaluates to true.

 Formally, predicates implement the interface IPredicate<T> whereas attribute implement IAttribute<T>.
 Please note that the implementation of IAttribute<T> depends on the type T, as this implementation is reponsible for checking whether a given constraint is met by a given instance of T.